antipole2/PointUtility/README.md

 ## _Copy position_ context menu

-The _Copy position_ context menu copies a position to your clipboard formatted ready for pasting into logs or reports.
+The _Copy position_ context menu copies the cursor position to your clipboard formatted ready for pasting into logs or reports.

 ## _Copy mark_ context menu